Justo84/Spooky_Spots/README.md

 https://spooky-spots.herokuapp.com/

 Spooky Spots is an app for for sharing and discovering abandoned or forgotten locations to explore.

-Uses Google Maps for pin pointing locations for planning trips, Devise for users authentication, Amazon S3 for hosting user uploaded images and CarrierWave for displaying pictures.
+A robust, fully functional Google Maps API is used for pin pointing locations and planning trips.
+Devise for user registration and authentication.
+Amazon S3 for hosting user uploaded images and CarrierWave for displaying pictures.